One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 You need knowledge.
 You need to execute.
 You need to learn from your mistakes and what you do right, by having time to reflect.
 Then you need to adjust your systems and processes.

-Different wealth machines, however, have different competency levels that you required to attained to allow you to build wealth with sustained success.
+Different wealth machines, however, have different competency levels that you are required to attain to allow you to build wealth with sustained success.

 Take the example if you wish to embark on dividend investing as a wealth machine

-You can’t certainly achieve success in building sustainable wealth by not knowing anything and to be honest, knowing the minimal will give you some success but also your fair share of failures.
+You can’t certainly achieve success in building sustainable wealth by not knowing anything and to be honest, knowing the minimum will give you some success but also your fair share of failures.

-For most people, who have attended some courses, or read enough and tries to execute to learn along the way, they their competency lie somewhere close to the start of intermediate.
+For most people, who have attended some courses, or read enough and try to execute to learn along the way, their competency lies somewhere close to the start of intermediate.

 The problem is to have consistent results, dividend investing requires you to progress somewhere closer to being advanced.

 Compared to Property Investing, to gain sustained success, the competency require are relatively lower.
-This is also matched closer by the available of resources and how relatable property investing is in the region.
+This is also matched closer by the availability of resources and how relatable property investing is in the region.